Wales

 England and Wales High Court (Technology and Construction Court) Decisions

 A BAILII database containing decisions of the Technology and Construction Court of the High Court of England and Wales.
 The TCC hears claims relating to building, construction, engineering and computing disputes.
-The database features all decisions made publicly available through the Courts service from 1997 onwards to date.
-Cases are listed alphabetically by party name and chronologically by year with a sophisticated search facility and Recent Cases listing.
+The database features all decisions made publicly available through the Courts service from 1997 onwards Cases are listed by party name and year, and there is a search facility.
+The British and Irish Legal Information Institute (BAILII) is a collaborative service providing free access to primary legal materials for the United Kingdom and Republic of Ireland.

 Subscribe to Wales